Profit & Loss

 Cost of sales and gross profit

-Cost of sales increased RMB46.1 million or 42% to RMB155.2 million in 3Q2017, attributed mainly to the new shipbuilding contract.
-Gross profit increased 31% to RMB53.0 million in 3Q2017, due mainly to increased contributions from shipbuilding project financing services, ship-design service and shipbuilding construction service.
+Cost of sales increased RMB30.8 million or 88% to RMB65.7 million in 1Q2018, attributed mainly to the cost incurred in shipbuilding contract in 1Q2018, while there were no such costs incurred in 1Q2017.
+Gross profit increased 47% in 1Q2018, due mainly to increased contributions from the shipbuilding project financing service and ship-design service.

-Other gains in 3Q2017 amounted to RMB2.4 million which was attributed mainly to foreign exchange gains arising from receivables denominated in SGD which had strengthened against the USD.
+Other gains in 1Q2018 amounted to RMB2.3 million which was attributed mainly to foreign exchange gains arising from receivables denominated in SGD which had strengthened against the USD.
+In 1Q2017, other gains amounted to RMB8.2 million.

 Distribution and marketing expenses